VictoriaElisabet/fillit/README.md

 # fillit

 So far one of the most funniest projects at Hive helsinki!
-The project was a collaboration project and my teammember for this project was Petrus Hakakoski
+The project was a collaboration project and my teammember for this project was [Petrus Hakakoski](https://github.com/RandommUser).

 The problem given for our fillit project was to create a program to assemble a set (maximum 26) of tetris(4 block geometric figure) into the smallest possible square.